KDE/documentation-develop-kde-org/content/hig/style/icons/colorful/category_preferences.md

 -------

 Category and preferences icons guide the user through an application.
-They appear in an application\'s navigation and configuration, guiding the user with icons to what they want to get to.
+They appear in an application's navigation and configuration, guiding the user with icons to what they want to get to.
 While category and preferences icons should be distinct, all icons should be unified with the same design style.